NativeScript/nativescript-sdk-examples-js/app/ui-category/dialogs/overview.md

----
-title: Dialogs - NativeScript JavaScript
-description: The Dialog module provides a functionality, which allows creating dialogs in your app in a manner similar to the web browser.
-The component enables creating alerts, confirmations, prompts, logins and dialogs that require action.
-position: 22
-slug: dialogs
----
 NativeScript lets us create dialogs in your app in a manner similar to the web browser.
 We can create alerts, confirmations, prompts, logins and dialogs that require action.
 The module `tns-core-modules/ui/dialogs` is loaded globally in every NativeScript application so